Near-Optimal Algorithm for Directed Expander Decompositions: Introduction

-If the sequence of edge deletions is of length at most $m/2$, then our algorithm further has the property that it updates $\mathcal{X}$ such that it is refining over time meaning that at any current time, $\mathcal{X}$ is a refinement of its earlier versions (every expander component in $\mathcal{X}$ is a subset of an expander component in any earlier expander decomposition).
+Further, our algorithm has the property that it is refining for up to $O(\phi \cdot \psi \cdot m)$ edge deletions meaning that $\mathcal{X}$ is a refinement of its earlier versions (every expander component in $\mathcal{X}$ is a subset of an expander component in any earlier expander decomposition) and the size of $E^r$ does never exceed $\tilde{O}(\phi m)$.
 Our algorithms are deterministic, however, they rely on calling a fast randomized algorithm to find balanced sparse cuts or certify that no such cut exists (see \cite{khandekar2009graph, louis2010cut}).
 Our new techniques are much simpler and more accessible than previous work, besides also being much faster.
 We hope that by giving a simpler algorithm for directed expander decompositions, we can help to make this tool more accessible to other researchers in the field with the hope that this can further accelerate recent advances in dynamic and static graph algorithms.